mitsuba-renderer/mitsuba3/docs/src/key_topics/acoustics.rst

   matching its total propagation time.
 Paths whose travel distance exceeds ``max_time × speed_of_sound`` are discarded.

-A render therefore returns a tensor of shape ``(time_bins, frequencies, 1)`` — energy against time along the first axis, one column per frequency band.
-This replaces the ``(height, width, channels)`` image a conventional film would produce; the microphone has no image resolution, only a single receiver point.
+A render therefore returns a tensor of shape ``(time_bins, frequencies, 1)``, with energy against time along the first axis and one column per frequency band.
+This replaces the ``(height, width, channels)`` image a conventional film would produce.
+The microphone has no image resolution, only a single receiver point.

 .. code-block:: python